-Life is busy and if I am not very intentional with my time the important items in my life are pushed to the side for those tasks that seem urgent.
-I have found that a weekly plan is an essential tool to living purposefully (read 3 Reasons You Need a Weekly Plan here).
-Today I’m sharing the specific details of how I plan my week.
+Life is busy and if I’m not very intentional with my time, the truly important people and tasks in my life are pushed to the side for those tasks that seem urgent.
+I’ve found that a weekly plan is an essential tool to living purposefully.
+Today I’m sharing the specific details of how to plan your week.

 Set a Planning Time

-I have found that the most effective way to live my true values is to make an appointment with myself every week to pray, think and plan.
+I’ve found that the most effective way to live my true values is to make a 10-15 minute appointment with myself every week to pray, think and plan.
 Setting a consistent time each week creates a habit and makes it much more likely that I will sit down and do the few minutes of work necessary to plan my week.
-In the past I planned my week on Sunday evening but most recently I find that Saturday mornings work best for my current season of life and the fact that I am a morning person.
+In the past I planned my week on Sunday evening, but most recently I find that Saturday mornings work best for my current season of life and the fact that I’m a morning person.

-*Find a time each week when you can have 30 minutes alone with your calendar and your thoughts.
+*Find a time each week when you can have 10-15 minutes alone with your planner/calendar and your thoughts.

 There are some items on everyone’s list that must be done for life to function.
 Around our house those include:

-- Grocery shopping because my family will loudly complain if there is no food in the house;
+- Grocery shopping because my family will loudly complain if there’s no food in the house;

-- Laundry because I am embarrassed to wear dirty clothes;
+- Laundry because I’m embarrassed to wear dirty clothes;

 - Dishes because I risk an invasion of tiny critters if I don’t keep the kitchen clean.

 I also need to plan meals for the week, my blogging schedule and homeschool lessons.

-All of these tasks are necessary but other items are actually more important even though they scream less loudly like listening to my daughter who is experiencing teenage angst or having fun with my husband so that our marriage can stay strong.
-I have to plan “relationship” time alone with my family members to ensure that I am spending time on what really matters.
+All of these tasks are necessary, but other items are actually more important (even though they scream less loudly), like listening to my daughter who is experiencing teenage angst or having fun with my husband so that our marriage can stay strong.
+I have to plan “relationship” time alone with my family members to ensure that I’m spending time on what really matters.